CIMA Qualification Pathway

 CIMA membership is open to individuals worldwide, irrespective of their country of origin.
 To become a member of the Center for International Mediators and Arbitrators (CIMA), you choose an approved level—Associate (ACIMArb), Member (MCIMArb), or Fellow (FCIMArb)—.
 You can join by completing a CIMA-approved training course or showing equivalent qualifications; in which case, you apply online with your documents and pay the expedited membership fee.
 Once approved, you receive your certificate and post nominals and join a global network of ADR professionals.

-- Introduction to Domestic and International Arbitration
+- Introduction to Arbitration & ADR.

-- Arbitration Agreements
+- Arbitration Agreements.

-- Domestic and International Legal Framework
+- Domestic and International Legal Framework.

-- Overview of Arbitration Proceedings and Practice
+- Arbitration Proceedings and Practice.

-- Arbitration Award and Enforcement
+- Recognition and Enforcement of Foreign Awards.

 - All professionals (law/non-law)